National Indigenous Youth Basketball Program Australia – The Platform

 Indigenous Community Basketball League - Over 1,000 Young People

 The ICBL is an annual league that takes place in the first school term of 2021 in eight targeted regions around Australia.
 Dedicated Indigenous people have been running basketball programs and competitions for decades in Australia and have extensive experience and involvement in the game across coaching, training clinics, referees, officials on the score bench and all other aspects of the game.
 These people have been working tirelessly behind the scenes to ensure an exceptional experience for all participants in the ICBL.

 The ICBL has targeted regions based on participation and the capacity to commit to coordinating ICBL was also a high priority in selecting regions.
 Suitable venues, local basketball associations, community support, volunteers, Indigenous organisations and the number of young people in the specific age group also contributed to identifying regions.
 Each year it is expected that more regions and locations will be added to the program.

 In its first year, ICBL is likely to have over 1,000 Aboriginal and Torres Strait Islander participants in the ICBL at the grass roots level.
 This success is expected to continue as the ICBL grows to encompass more regions and age groups.

 Our eight regions: Torres Strait (Thursday Island), North Queensland (Cairns), South Queensland (Logan), New South Wales (Dubbo), South Australia (Adelaide), Western Australia (Perth), Northern Territory Metro (Darwin) and Northern Territory Country (Alice Springs).

 National Indigenous Basketball Tournament - From Community to Nationals

-Each player competing in the ICBL has the opportunity to be selected to represent their region at the National Indigenous Basketball Tournament (NIBT) on the Gold Coast, Queensland over the April school holidays.
+Each player competing in the ICBL has the opportunity to be selected to represent their region at the National Indigenous Basketball Tournament (NIBT).
 This may be the first time many Indigenous young people will compete at a national tournament and proudly wear their state colours.